Click on image for details

-Although technically in the parish of Wonersh, most people perceive Barnett hill to be in Blackheath.
-It sits on the border of the two villages, but has been a big influence on the lives of both communities.
+Although technically in the Parish of Wonersh, most people perceive Barnett Hill to be in Blackheath.
+It sits on the border of the two villages and has been a big influence on the lives of both communities.

 Sitting in spectacular grounds that are 360ft above sea level it commands magnificent views over the Surrey hills.
 From the Camellia bank, Charterhouse School can be seen, and Guildford Cathedral can be viewed from the Woodland Walk.
 The estate employed 14 gardeners (mostly from Blackheath village) in the grand days of the Cooks.